Anti-abortion protester arrested after scaling Oklahoma City building

 “It’s really hard to do, given the height of the building, obviously with the ladders and other things that maybe the fire department can’t put into play because of the height of the building.
 So just having the street shut down, trying to have people in place to take him and make sure he’s okay and get him off safely from the building when he reaches a point where we can do that,” added Littlejohn.

-Devon Tower is Oklahoma’s tallest building – it has 50 floors and the height of the roof is 844 ft.
+Devon Tower is Oklahoma’s tallest building – it has 50 floors and the height of the roof is 844 feet.

 By the time firefighters arrived, Des Champs had already reached the tenth story, just beyond the reach of the department’s ladders.